iainOrmiston/iainOrmiston/README.md

-- 👋 Hi, I’m @iainOrmiston
+- 👋 Hi, I’m @iainOrmiston I'm a BIT student at RRC Polytech
-- 👀 I’m interested in automation, security and app development
-- 🌱 I’m currently learning python for automation
+- 🌱 I’m currently learning python, C#, javascript
 - 💞️ I’m looking to collaborate on anything I can learn from
-- 📫 How to reach me @ iain.ormiston7@gmail.com
+- 📫 How to reach me @ iormiston@rrc.cs

 <!---
 iainOrmiston/iainOrmiston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.